Global Configuration Screens

 ---|---|

-Select the setting that matches your preferred system services allowed to communicate externally, HTTP proxy, and host name database preferences.
+The Outbound Network setting should matches preferred system services allowed to communicate externally for your use case.
+The Other Settings allow setting an HTTP proxy, and any host name database preferences.

 Setting | Description |